 If Cypress makes a distribution of its shares of class B common stock to its stockholders in connection with a tax-free distribution, shares of our class B common stock will automatically convert into shares of class A common stock.
 Such a conversion will also occur if such shares of class B common stock are transferred to a person other than Cypress, a successor in interest to Cypress or one of Cypress' subsidiaries.
 Cypress, its successors in interest and its subsidiaries may also convert shares of class B common stock into shares of class A common stock at any time.
-All conversions of shares of class B common stock into shares of class A common stock are not convertible into any of our other securities.
+All conversions of shares of class B common stock into shares of class A common stock will be effected on a one-for-one basis.
+Shares of class A common stock are not convertible into any of our other securities.